d3x0r/STFRPhysics/README.md

 ## Preface

+So there's new or unusual about adding rotations, and log(quaternion) is actually correct in itself.

+### Old Preface

 There exists a coordinate space of rotations that's not self covering.

 The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting